 and if I want to connect "X" device to my laptop, how to identify the Serial port?
 Thanks!!!

-Hello jmanada, I am the author of the post, and although I am no longer in Ubunlog I will answer you 😛
+Hello jmanada, I am the author of the post, and although I am no longer in Ubunlog I'm going to answer you 😛

 The answer is that it depends on what you want to do.
 If you only want to connect via SSH to your laptop you can do it through the default ssh port, which if you have not changed it is 22.
 If you want to connect to a specific service hosted on your laptop then you would have to look at which port you have that service.
 If you do not know the open ports of your laptop you can run, from another PC, "nmap XXX.XXX.XXX.XXX" where the X are the IP of your laptop.
 There you will see what ports are open on your laptop (ssh, http, http://ftp...) and you can know which one to connect to ...